Willie McGee (convict): Third trial

 McGee's third trial began on February 16, 1948.
-For the first time in Jones County history, African Americans were registered as part of the 18-man grand jury.
+For the first time in Jones County history, African Americans were registered as part of the 18-man grand jury, with three Black jurors included.
 However, decades after the trial, one of the prosecutors allegedly boasted that they had changed the roll of grand jurors to falsely include two Black doctors whom they knew would remain silent.
-Yet again, no Black people served on the actual jury.
+Yet again, no Black people served on the actual jury; the sole Black member of the jury pool, a physician, requested and was granted excusal by the court.

-Testimony alleged that McGee entered the victim's home through an outside window.
-He then violently assaulted and strangled her.
+Testimony alleged that McGee entered Willette Hawkins's home through an outside window.
+It was suggested that he then violently assaulted and strangled her.
 The prosecution suggested that he then raced away in the stolen truck that he had parked some distance from the home.
 The prosecution played on the racial fears of a southern white jury by appealing to the stereotype of a sexually deviant and rapacious Black man.
-The testimony of the victim's husband was that their baby had been sick that night and that neither went to bed before 4 a.m., and then he occupied a back room 25 to 30 feet away from his wife's room.
+The testimony of Willette Hawkins's husband was that their baby had been sick that night and that neither went to bed before 4 a.m., and then he occupied a back room 25 to 30 feet away from his wife's room.
 He had apparently heard nothing of this break in and violent assault until his wife came and woke him.

 Trial testimony of the alleged companion of McGee on the night of the assault stated he was on a wild joyride in the wholesale grocery truck McGee was driving.
 He testified that they drove around and returned to Laurel after consuming three half-pints of whiskey on the jaunt.
 They visited gambling houses in Laurel and left a house in "The Bottoms" about 4:00 am in the truck.
 He said that he left McGee and the truck at Masonite Drive and arrived at his own home half a block away at 4:15 am.
-Prosecutors played on the white jurors' racial stereotypes by stating that McGee had told another companion a few days before the rape, "I'm going to get me a white woman."
+Prosecutors played on the white jurors' racial stereotypes by suggesting that McGee had told another companion a few days before the rape, "I'm going to get me a white woman".

 After deliberating within less than an hour, on March 6, 1948, the jury returned to the court room with a guilty verdict.
-When the judge asked if McGee had anything to say, he responded, "Thank you, Judge, I have no fear."
+When the judge asked if McGee had anything to say, he responded, "Thank you, Judge, I have no fear".
 The execution was set by Judge F. Burkitt Collins for Friday, April 9, 1948.